pingcap/docs-tidb-operator/en/upgrade-tidb-operator.md

     > **Note:**
     >
-    > After TiDB Operator is upgraded, the `discovery` deployment in all TiDB clusters will be automatically upgraded to the specified version of TiDB Operator.
+    > After TiDB Operator is upgraded, the `discovery` deployment in all TiDB clusters will be automatically upgraded to the corresponding version of TiDB Operator.

 ## Upgrade TiDB Operator offline